 Why Should I Care?

-Everyone has presuppositions.
-Sometimes, our presuppositions are true.
-Other times, they are not.
-Often in conversation we take for granted that others share our presuppositions.
-Frequently, however, they don't.
-Being able to recognize one's own presuppositions and those of other people can be very helpful in understanding why people come to differing conclusions and can often help prevent us from committing logical fallacies or errors in our thinking.
+Everyone has presuppositions -- ideas or assumptions they take for granted.
+They may be true or they may be false, but everyone has them.
+Often we assume that others share our presuppositions, but frequently they don't.
+Being able to recognize one's own hidden assumptions and those of other people can be very helpful in understanding why people come to differing conclusions and can help prevent us from committing logical fallacies or errors in our thinking.

-Analysing the most basic presuppositions of any worldview, faith, or religion is often the fastest way to discern if that worldview is true or false.
+Analysing the most basic first-principles of any worldview, faith, or religion is one of the fastest ways to discern if that worldview is true or false.
 Sometimes, when the presuppositions are actually considered, the errors in the view are blatant and undeniable.

 How Does This Work?